mono/website/archived/accessibility_team_meetings_2008_jun_11.md

     (03:53:07 PM) knocte: hi mgorse
     (03:53:12 PM) sandy: knocte: I don't recall exactly, but I know there have been formatting feature I've wanted to use but can't because they exist in newer versions of MW
     (03:53:21 PM) knocte: I see
-    (03:53:25 PM) sandy has changed the topic to: Iteration 3-4 Wrap-up/Planning Meeting begins in less than 10 minutes: http://mono-project.com/Accessibility:_Project_Schedule
+    (03:53:25 PM) sandy has changed the topic to: Iteration 3-4 Wrap-up/Planning Meeting begins in less than 10 minutes: Accessibility:_Project_Schedule
     (03:53:34 PM) knocte: well anyway I think they wanted to switch to dekiwiki (03:53:53 PM) sandy: well, it's good to put more pressure on them to do *something* (03:54:00 PM) knocte: yes